Bug report #15435

 Feel free to do what you think is better.
 Thanks.

-#6 Updated by Harrissou Santanna almost 4 years ago
+#6 Updated by Harrissou Santanna about 4 years ago

 Actually, (i'm still a bit puzzled) forget my comment above about units change.
 Change is applied only if unit is the same as the project properties otherwise, validating the Configuration dialog applies the units set in Project properties (Nyall's first comment above).
 There is no relation between units in measurement widget and units in global settings dialog. (trying to fix things in doc: https://github.com/qgis/QGIS-Documentation/pull/1446)